Introduction to Chart Patterns -Chart patterns indicate probabilities, not certainties

 - Reliability: 7/10

 The Head and Shoulders pattern is widely used among traders and is considered one of the most reliable reversal patterns.
-The timeframe of these patterns includes a few weeks to many months.
-There are two types of head and shoulders chart patterns (top/bottom).
+The timeframe for these patterns can range from a few weeks to several months.
+There are two types of Head and Shoulders chart patterns: top and bottom.

-(i) Head and shoulders top is a chart pattern that signals the end of an uptrend (on the left of the following chart)
+(i) Head and Shoulders Top is a chart pattern that signals the end of an uptrend, as shown on the left side of the following chart.

 - Success rate (≥ break-even): 81%